DNA testing for legal needs

 DNA testing and court cases are an everyday occurrence like DNA testing for court cases like child support and criminal cases.
 There are requirements for DNA testing for court in immigration cases and DNA testing court ordered for probation hearings, and others.

-Regarding a DNA test for paternity testing, the complex laboratory process is very accurate in helping to identify a child’s biological father.
+Regarding a court ordered DNA test, the Choice DNA laboratory process is very accurate in helping to identify a child’s biological father.
 In these types of situations, the purpose of testing DNA used as evidence is to give clear evidence to all involved in cases of child support.

 Sometimes the mother may not be sure of who the father is, or a man may question his paternity.
 In either case, that mother or father may want to establish their parentage with a legal request for DNA testing.
 However, it isn’t as easy as sending a request or volunteering to be tested.